-As a former foster child, there were numerous obstacles faced on my journey towards positive change.
-At the age of four, I was placed into foster care.
-There were four homes in total, yet only the last two provided positive influence in my life.
+At the age of four, I was placed in foster care.
+There were four homes in total, yet only the last two, provided positive influence in my life.
 However, because of former abuse and pain, I began to journal.
-Initially, harsh realities spilled into my journals, void of faith and hope.
+Initially, harsh realities spilled into my journals.
 I was so thankful when my biological mother petitioned the court to regain custody of my siblings and I. So, when she passed away when I was only 13 years of age, I was devastated.
 To make matters worse, I found myself in the foster care system yet again.
 With consideration to the issues and challenges leading to foster care placement, one thing is for certain, our mother loved us and a mother’s love is irreplaceable.

 In retrospect, I can say that each foster home presented a new set of challenges with some traumatic experiences that no child should ever have to face.
 With this, there were also challenges that didn’t make it any easier.
 There was the challenge to adapt to new surroundings, to bond with new parents and siblings, to adjust to new school settings, to fit in, have purpose and more.

-Undoubtedly, there was frustration, self-doubt, and anxiety and while the foster care system’s primary goal seemed to ensure that financial needs and education were met, the psychological aspect of learning to adjust, resulted in withdrawal.
+Undoubtedly, there was frustration, self-doubt, and anxiety and while the foster care system’s primary goal seemed to ensure that financial needs and education were met, the psychological aspect of learning to adjust and overcome trauma, resulted in withdrawal.

 I am thankful to have had a foster mother that encouraged this completeness.
-Today, I give back by encouraging others to fulfill their purpose and empower their dreams; for we are no longer caterpillars trapped within a cocoon.
-We are butterflies.
+Today, I give back by encouraging others to overcome trauma and fulfill their purpose; for we are no longer caterpillars trapped within a cocoon.
+We are butterflies!